-When you experienced certain health issues is another factor.
+When you experience certain health issues is another factor.
 For example, a cancer episode 10 years ago will have a lesser impact on your premium than a recent diagnosis.
 Other health-related factors are your weight-to-height ratio, as measured by your body mass index (BMI), and any medications you’re taking.

 Even though this is a factor that’s completely beyond your control, it can influence your premium.
 Most insurance applications ask if anyone in your immediate family has or had any major health conditions.

 Immediate family will generally be limited to your parents and siblings.
 This includes severe health conditions, like cancer, heart disease, diabetes, or kidney failure.
-Most life insurance companies are primarily concerned with family members who developed major health conditions before reaching age 70, and particularly those that resulted in an early death.
+Most life insurance companies are primarily concerned with family members who developed major health conditions before reaching age 70, particularly those that resulted in early death.